jordanlev/c5_image_cropper/README.md

 * Re-label "overwrite" checkbox to something less drastic (because we create a new file version, so larger version could be retrieved).
 * Make file renaming more clever in tools/crop.php so if you resize an image that already has "_400x200" appended to its name, you don't wind up with "_400x200_350x125".
 * Width/Height textboxes need to allow for a more seamless "trial and error" flow -- when window first comes up, hilight the entire contents of the width field.
 After enter, re-highlight it so it's ready for more typing.
 Make sure tab stops are set appropriately.
 Add keyboard shortcuts for each control.
 Etc.
+* Refactor save function in ui.js so it does an .ajaxSubmit (so it can automatically pull values from hidden form fields, as well as the form action).
+Have to figure out how to also add our own post data (for crop x/y/w/h) to the form fields though.